osquery/osquery/docs/wiki/installation/cli-flags.md

 There are multiple logger plugins that use a "buffered logging" implementation.
 The TLS and AWS loggers use this approach.
 This flag sets the maximum number of logs to buffer before dropping new logs.
 If the buffered logs have not been shuttled to the logger destination they will be purged in order of their timestamp.
 The oldest logs are purged first.

 Setting this to value to `0` means unlimited logs will be buffered.

+`--host_identifier=hostname`

+Field used to identify the host running osquery: `hostname`, `uuid`, `ephemeral`, `instance`, `specified`.

+DHCP may assign variable hostnames, if this is the case, you may need a consistent logging label.
+Four options are available to you:

+- `uuid` uses the platform (DMTF) host UUID, fetched at process start.
+- `instance` uses an instance-unique UUID generated at process start, persisted in the backing store.
+- `ephemeral` uses an instance-unique UUID generated at process start, not persisted.
+- `specified` uses an ID provided by the `--specified_identifier` flag.

+`--specified_identifier=this.is.the.identifier`

+If `--host_identifier=specified` is set, use this value as the host identifier.

+`--verbose=false`

+Enable verbose informational messages.

+`--thrift_verbose=false`

+Enable thrift global output.

+`--value_max=512`

+Maximum returned row value size.

 ## Distributed query service flags